johnverrone/aoc2022/README.md

 ### Day 06

 Phew.
 Way easier that yesterydays.
 Nice not to parse a bunch of stuff haha.
 This was pretty straightforwad.
 Glad I used a set to check unique-ness in part 1 -- it made for an easy part 2.
 My biggest hiccup was trying to get an `Array.prototype.forEach` function to return early once it found the index.
 Ended up switching back to a good ole for loop.

+### Day 07

+Got a solution working in a few minutes for the practice input, but it was apparently incorrect for the main input.
+Have been struggling for over an hour now and it's way too late.
+Will pick back up tomorrow but this is frustrating.

+Came back to it this morning and (with some Googling, ugh) realized that my approach of tracking directory sizes in a flat way (without the full file path) was likely causing some conflicts and therefore numbers weren't adding up correctly.
+Using almost an identical approach but storing the size map as `fullDirPath => size` instead of `dirName => size` ended up giving me the correct answer.
+So frustrating.

+Part 2 was easy from there but I also got tripped on how to calculate `usedSpace + wantedSpace - totalDiskSpace` to figure out what the minimum needed to delete was.